jolenewai/singapore-nature-finder/README.md

 * User can interact with the map through clicking on the result link, the map will zoom in to show the targeted marker

 ### Explore
-* allow user to interact with the map to explore more on the nature places/paths
+* Allow user to interact with the map to explore more on the nature places/paths
-* user can switch between position marker or park area on the map
+* User can switch between position marker or park area on the map
-* user can add or remove optional layers of Heritage Trees, Cycling Path, Park Connectors and National Park Tracks
+* User can add or remove optional layers of Heritage Trees, Cycling Path, Park Connectors and National Park Tracks
-* user can remove all the layers and reset the map by clicking on the "Reset" button
+* User can remove all the layers and reset the map by clicking on the "Reset" button

 ### Weather
 * 24-hour weather forecast will be displayed here
 * 2-hr weather forecast can be triggered through clicking the button and will be displayed on the map

 ### Map
-* all icons used on the map are customised and legends are included on the explore tab
+* All icons used on the map are customised and legends are included on the explore tab
-* by clicking the markers, areas, lines on the map, user will be able to see relevant information to the feature
+* By clicking the markers, areas, lines on the map, user will be able to see relevant information to the feature

 ## Target Audience
 * Nature lovers like me in Singapore